Frequently Asked Questions

 This is a difficult question as acupuncture treatments will vary for each person depending on the condition.
 Having a minimum of four sessions of acupuncture is advised in the first instance.
 This is mostly once a week for four weeks or even every second week for eight weeks.
 It may take about six weeks of weekly treatment for a condition to be noticeably relieved, but this is dependant on each individual patient.

 After these initial treatments, additional sessions may be required.
-If the condition is severe, up to 10 sessions may be required.
+If the condition is severe, up to 10 or more sessions may be required.

 How will I know if it is working?